 Thursday, September 1, 2016

-Near quart 10, double check the date....
+Near quart 10, double check the date...
 September 1.
 Net down at Four Chain meant Starbs and its biz meet-greet morning voices filtering over from the far back corner.
 Issuing in fact from guys 25 years younger than presumed.
-Check and double-check.
-Positive ID: guys at the very back.
+Check & double-check.
+Positive ID—guys at the very back.
 An intermediate rear middle-aged who had been on the phone earlier ruled out.
 Introductory rattle of awkward jokes and encouraging laughter.
 First in-person.
-Back turned looked an old fashioned body shirt if you can believe it.
+Back turned looked an old fashioned body shirt, if you can believe it.
 It would be fast-stepping to the taxi rank on the other side of the street for that young buck.
-Light Indian facing—as is the older intermediate.
+Light Indian facing, as is the older intermediate.
 Shirt Asian the guess, but educated off-shore and extended living.
 (Chinese Asian.)
-Tinkle-dribble from the speaker mercifully turned down.
-(Did one of the gals remember the pesky customer whining and complaining last time?)
-Gee!
+Tinkle-dribble from the speaker mercifully down.
+(Did one of the gals remember the pesky customer whining and complaining last time?…) Gee!
 Don't look now, but dweebs every side and more piling in.
-Guy walked past carrying his blue suit jacket over one arm as he wended his way through the tables with his brekkie tray—toasted wafers with a range of spreads, kayanutella & honey maybe.
-Loud big bearded old Sikh, blue striped shirt and light navy turban ruined the impression later with his broken plastic sandals.
-One of the U.S. publications on the stands at Kinokuniya yesterday with up-beat trumpet blaring on the front cover: New Golden Age, If Only We Knew It whatnot.
+Guy walked past carrying his blue suit jacket over one arm as he wended his way through the tables with his brekkie tray—toasted wafers with a range of spreads, kayanutella & honey, maybe.
+Loud big bearded old Sikh, blue striped shirt, light navy turban ruined the impression later with his broken plastic sandals.
+One of the U.S. publications on the stands at Kinokuniya yesterday with up-beat trumpet blaring on the cover: New Golden Age, If Only We Knew It, whatnot.
 Wasn’t Time.
-A nice neat-pin Chin girl was steered away from that when she took it up from the stack.
-On a positive note: two young American exchange students at Kinkun buying jewels that had been carefully ferreted out from the toxic coloured piles.
-Nick from San Diego with Huxley under arm & a Mukherjee on cancer (Pulitzer).
-Then Lone Star Austin, Texas Vy, born in Vietnam....
-Wait for it....
-No reader in the Western hemisphere could possibly guess the young gal’s inspired choice.
-Vy carried in her hand white-covered Svetlana Alexievich no less!
-Da-Da!...Never sighted previously by this author on any shore; Svetlana had only been translated into English in the last year or two.
-The Chernobyl volume.
+Nice neat-pin Chin girl was steered away from that when she took it up from the stack.
+(Ten points to you!)
+On a positive note, two young American exchange students at KK buying jewels that had been carefully ferreted out from the toxic coloured piles.
+Nick from San Diego held Huxley under arm & a Mukherjee on cancer (Pulitzer).
+Then Lone Star Austin, Texas Vy, born in Vietnam...
+Wait for it...
+No reader in the Western hemisphere could possibly guess the young gal’s inspired choice...
+Vy carried in her hand—one—white—covered—S-v-e-t-lana Alexievich, no less!
+Da-Da!...Never sighted previously by this author on any shore.
+Sveta had only been translated into English in the last year or two.
+The Chernobyl.
 Big, big ticks guys!
-Done your country real proud.
+Done your country really proud.

 No comments: